 Headline writing is hard.
 Honestly, it might be the most difficult piece of the content creation process.
-There’s a certain finesse that goes into writing the perfect headline, a blend of information and innovation that entices the reader into checking out your content.
+There’s a certain finesse that goes into writing the perfect headline.
+The process requires a blend of information and innovation that entices the reader to engage with content.

-Before the rise of the Internet, newspaper reporters were faced with several challenges that made headline writing a nerve-wracking endeavor.
+Before the rise of the internet, newspaper reporters were faced with several challenges that made headline writing a nerve-wracking endeavor.
 Headlines needed to be gripping, but brief.
 They also needed to tell you what the story was about, but not give away the punchline.
-And above all, if your story was on the front page and above the fold, you needed to be sensational because that sold papers.
+And above all, if your story was on the front page and above the fold, it had to be sensational because that sold papers.

-These days, newspapers and other content creators are still doing many of those things, but have also evolved some of their methods to meet the demands of a rising demographic of digital users.
-To capture and retain readers, digital newspapers, magazines, and blogs must take care to craft the perfect headline.
+These days, content creators still do many of those things.
+However, some of their methods have evolved to accommodate digital users.
+To capture and retain readers, digital newspapers, magazines, and blogs must know how to write the perfect headline.

 A Good Headline Has Staying Power

 It isn’t enough to pump out a SEO-optimized headline with a slew of keywords.
-If there isn’t some spark worth catching a reader’s eye, your piece will be gone the second it falls out of the top story rotation.
-Most news sites tend to display stories in chronological order, which means as new content is created, old content is pushed aside.
-On busy days, your piece might be buried in a matter of hours.
+Your piece needs a spark to catch the reader’s eye or it will vanish the second it falls out of the top story rotation.
+Since most news sites display stories in chronological order, your piece might be buried in a matter of hours.

 A better headline, though, and one higher in the SERPs, comes from Forbes: “Ten Things I Wish I Knew When I Started Pokemon Go.”
 This is a great headline because it contains keywords people are looking for (Pokemon Go), but it also includes a call to action in the form of a list people can interact with.